 All pieces are for sale, please email for more info.

-I’m planning on making a piece of the leftovers of every paper project I do, so this will be an ongoing series.
+I’m planning on making a piece of the leftovers from every paper project I do, so this will be an ongoing series.
 I am open to doing commissions for bespoke pieces too.

 All rights reserved – Annemarieke Kloosterhof